My Best Advice for Winter Skincare

 Match Your Moisturizer to the Season

 Dry winter air can be damaging to our skin, causing it to become dry and flaky.
 To combat the dryness moisturize at least twice daily.
 Preferably in the morning and before bed.
 And our moisturizer should match the season.
-Use my recipes for a moisture-rich whipped body butter and cinnamon honey lip balm to rapidly hydrate parched your skin and lips.
+Use my recipes for moisture-rich whipped body butter and cinnamon honey lip balm to rapidly hydrate parched your skin and lips.
+Or apply a leave-on face mask designed for winter skin like this one.
+It’s handmade in the Netherlands with only clean beauty ingredients.

 Take in More Antioxidants